 Planner Karen Reinowski described the three-phased project: A 6,693 square-foot Temporary Temple/Priest Residence (the temporary Temple area will later revert to a meditation area), a 22,693 square-foot Temple, and a 31,833 square-foot Cultural Center.
 The subject property is zoned RA and master planned for Single Family Residential.
+The westerly property is zoned RA and master planned for Single Family Residential.
 To the north is land zoned OST and Single Family Residential, and master planned for Light Industrial and Single Family Residential.
 To the south is land zoned Single Family Residential.
 To the east is land zoned Light Industrial and Single Family Residential.
 There are wetlands in the front and rear of the property.
 There are dense woodlands on the rear half of the site.